Best Day Trips in Virginia: Ultimate Guide

 Arlington National Cemetery is also the site of the Tomb of the Unknown Soldier, which is guarded 24 hours a day by members of the U.S. Army Honor Guard.
 Take the time from your day to watch the changing of the guard if you can.
 It’s well worth it.

 In addition to Arlington National Cemetery, there are several other sights to see in Arlington.
-The United States Air Force Memorial and the US Marine Corps War Memorial (commonly known as the Iwo Jima Memorial), and the 9/11 Pentagon Memorial are all located in Arlington.
+The United States Air Force Memorial, the US Marine Corps War Memorial (commonly known as the Iwo Jima Memorial), and the 9/11 Pentagon Memorial are all in Arlington.

 Charlottesville